-The LCD screen primarily shows you the main scoreboard data screen.
-Information shown here corresponds closely (but not exactly) to information shown on the scoreboard.
+The LCD screen primarily shows you the main game data screen.
+Information shown here corresponds closely (but not exactly) to information shown on the scoreboard display.

-Numbers that display as "0" on the LCD may display as blanks on the scoreboard.
-For instance, when the Strike Count reads "0" on the control console, the display on the scoreboard will be blank.
-Some scoreboard models do not include features like Pitch Count or Time, so, of course, the scoreboard will not match all the information on the LCD in those cases.
+Numbers that display as "0" on the LCD screen may display as blanks on the sign.
+For instance, when the Strike Count reads "0" on the control console, the digit on the scoreboard display will be blank.
+Some scoreboard models do not include features like Pitch Count or Time, so, of course, the scoreboard display will not show all the information on the LCD screen in those cases.

-The illustration above refers to "Left Team" and "Right Team" to be as generic as possible.
+The illustration above refers to "Left Team" and "Right Team" in order to be as generic as possible.
 In most cases, the Left side is for the Guest team and the Right side is for the Home team.
 Some scoreboard/console pairs ship with the positions swapped.